freqtrade/freqtrade/docs/strategy-advanced.md

 Imagine you want to use `custom_stoploss()` to use a trailing indicator like e.g. "ATR"

 !!!
-Warning
-    Only use `dataframe` values up until and including `current_time` value.
-Reading past `current_time` you will look into the future, which will produce incorrect backtesting results and throw an exception in dry/live runs. see [Common mistakes when developing strategies](strategy-customization.md#common-mistakes-when-developing-strategies) for more info.

-!!!
 Note
     `dataframe['date']` contains the candle's open date.
 During dry/live runs `current_time` and `trade.open_date_utc` will not match the candle date precisely and using them directly will throw